 Sustainable tourism has to do with several factors.
 First of all, there is the environmental factor.
-We all know that flying produces a burden for the environment by CO2 emissions.
-One thing you can do to offset your CO2 emission is supporting programs that plant a tree for a flight you took.
+We all know that flying produces a burden on the environment through CO2 emissions.
+One thing you can do to offset your CO2 emission is to support programs that plant a tree for a flight you took.
 Another thing you can do is to travel as eco-friendly as possible once you get to your destination.
 It is good to take the train while in Japan, which can be fast, economic, and comfortable.

 Another pillar of sustainable tourism is making your impact as a visitor a positive one for the local communities you visit.
 To avoid overcrowding in popular areas, go for hidden gems that are off the beaten tracks but offer a similar experience to the more famous places, and visit highlights during off hours.
-To bring your my-bottle and not to try to use amenities in hotels are also nice actions.
-Also, Supporting small local businesses is another way to make a positive impact with your stay.
+Bring your my-bottle and not trying to use amenities in hotels are also nice actions.
+Also, Supporting small local businesses is another way to make a positive impact on your stay.
 Private guides can help you plan a day in their city doing just that.
-And lastly, doing low impact activities such as hiking or cycling also help keep your ecological footprint small.
+And lastly, doing low-impact activities such as hiking or cycling also helps keep your ecological footprint small.